asantos00/website/content/blog/second-adventure-in-deno-land.md

 featuredImage: ./adventures-in-deno-land/banner.png
 ---

 On my last post, I wrote about [my first adventure in deno.land](https://alexandrempsantos.com/adventures-in-deno-land/).

-I have to say it was a fun one.
-That excitement of trying some new technology was always there.
-It ended with me think about new possibilities and tools and asking what am I going to build with it.
+It was a fun one the excitement of trying some new technology was always there. _deno_ left me thinking about new possibilities and asking myself what am I going to build with it.

-Last time I built a small twitter bot, without any libraries, to scratch the surface of the standard library, and to get to know _deno_ a little better in a context that is not an overly simplistic "hello world".
+Last time I built a small twitter bot, to scratch the surface of the standard library, and to get to know _deno_ a little better in a context that is more than an "hello world".

 It was very well-received, way more than what I was expecting.
 It ended up being, to the time, my most read and reacted post ever.
-I guess I got quite lucky on the "deno hype train".
+I guess I got quite lucky on the "_deno_ hype train".

 Back to what brought me here today, after exploring the standard library, module imports, simple permission system and dependency management.
 Today I'll go around the following topics: